Chicago Union

-The Chicago Union is a professional ultimate team that competes in the Central Division of the American Ultimate Disc League.
+The Chicago Union are a professional ultimate team based in Chicago, Illinois.
+The Union compete in the Ultimate Frisbee Association (UFA) as a member of the Central Division.
 The team was originally branded as the Windy City Wildfire.
 In their first year, the Wildfire had the best record in the then-Midwest Division and qualified for the playoffs in its first three seasons.
-They play home games at De La Salle Institute, in the South Side of Chicago.
+They play home games at Martin Stadium on the campus of Northwestern University.

 History

 Founding and inaugural season

 In March 2012, Steve Gordon purchased the territory rights based in Chicago as part of the first wave of expansion to begin play in the 2013 season.

 The Windy City Wildfire found a home field at Lane Tech College Prep.
 The inaugural season began in April 2013, and culminated with a 14–2 regular season record.
 The season ended with a first round playoff loss to the Madison Radicals.

 2014–2016

 Going into the 2014 season, team ownership made the decision to legally change the name of the franchise to the Chicago Wildfire.
 The second season provided a strong 9–5 record and gave the team a second-place finish in the division.
 The team ended the season with a first round playoff loss to the New York Empire.

 In 2015, the organization decided to shift 5 of their 7 home games to Benedictine University, which is located in Lisle, Illinois.
 The season yielded an 8–5–1 record, allowing for a third-place finish in the division, and a postseason appearance against the Pittsburgh Thunderbirds.
 The post season was short lived, as the Chicago Wildfire fell to the Thunderbirds, ending their 2015 season.

 For the 2016 season, all home games were moved back to the original home field of Lane Tech College Prep.
 The Wildfire fell to a record of 4–10 which tied them for 5th in the division with the Detroit Mechanix, and did not make the playoffs.